rnair98/lyceum-react-native/CONTRIBUTING.md

 > NOTE: If your bug is a **security vulnerability**, please instead see the [security policy](https://github.com/rnair98/lyceum-react-native/security/policy)

-We use GitHub issues to track public bugs.
+Github Issues is the preferred method to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.
 Report a bug by <a href="https://github.com/rnair98/lyceum-react-native/issues">opening a new issue</a>

 ## Frequently Asked Questions (FAQs)